ServiceNow/azimuth/docs/docs/user-guide/settings.md

 * `Discard` any current modifications if you change your mind.
 * When clicking `Apply and close`, the start-up tasks may start again, depending on the changes made to the config.
-* For now, only select fields are editable through this screen.